Energy-time attack on detectors in quantum key distribution: Proposed attacks

 When Eve detects a single photon, she does not resend anything.
 But when she gets a double photon, her detection probabilities for $|H\rangle|H\rangle$ and $|D\rangle|D\rangle$ would be $P(|I_+\rangle|I_+\rangle)=\cos^4(\alpha)=0.7286$, $P(|I_+\rangle|I_-\rangle)=2\sin^2(\alpha)\cos^2(\alpha)=0.25$, $P(|I_-\rangle|I_-\rangle)=\sin^4(\alpha)=0.0214$.
 For $|V\rangle|V\rangle$ and $|A\rangle|A\rangle$, her probabilities are the opposite.
 Here $|D\rangle = \left(|H\rangle + |V\rangle\right)/\sqrt{2}$, $|A\rangle = \left(|H\rangle - |V\rangle\right)/\sqrt{2}$.
 Events with measurement outcomes $|I_{+}\rangle|I_{-}\rangle$ or $|I_{-}\rangle|I_{+}\rangle$ are skipped.
 Now with the double-click event Eve knows the state (but not the basis) with $P=0.7286/(0.7286+0.0214)=0.9715$, or with less than $3\%$ error.

 She then resends the same state as a bright classical pulse.
 Its energy splits into the two Bob's detectors in $\sin^2(\alpha) : \cos^2(\alpha)=1 : 5.828$ ratio, or with $7.7~\deci\bel$ difference.
 Both click, but the one receiving higher energy clicks earlier.
 Eve times her pulse at the end of Bob's bit slot, tampering with timing calibration routines if necessary \cite{jain2011,fei2018}.
 The earlier detector's click is registered in that bit slot, while the other detector clicks in the next bit slot.
 Bob accepts the first click into his raw key and discards the second click, to prevent a deadtime attack \cite{weier2011,makarov2024}.
 For example, pulse parameters denoted with black stars in \cref{fig:reaction-mean} result in the change of click timing by approximately $1.9~\nano\second$ for SPD1 and $1.3~\nano\second$ for SPD2.
-This far exceeds the width of click time shift distribution, making this step deterministic.
+The respective click time shift distributions are relatively narrow and non-overlapping (\cref{fig:reaction-time}), making this step near-deterministic.

 In this attack, Eve steals the entire secret key while causing less than 3\% QBER.
 While she resends only 75\% of her double-photon events, the efficiency of her inducing clicks at Bob may approach 100\%.
 Overall the performance of our attack comes close to that assumed in security proofs for the PNS attack (which conservatively consider losses in Bob being part of the channel \cite{gottesman2004,hwang2003,scarani2009}).
 In a realistic setting of lossy Bob's components, our attack likely outperforms the ideal PNS attack and far outperforms an implementable PNS attack that eavesdrops on three-photon pulses \cite{felix2001}.